TL;DR: How to Create an Author Website in WordPress

 To make deciding easier, you can see this showcase of the best WordPress themes for authors.
 We suggest starting with a clean, minimalist design with lots of white space so your site looks professional.

 Option 2.
-Use SeedProd’s WordPress Page Builder
+Use SeedProd’s Drag-and-Drop Website Builder

 And don’t worry if you’re not tech-savvy.
 Working with SeedProd requires zero coding skills or design experience.